Sketching sparse low-rank matrices with near-optimal sample- and time-complexity using message passing: Introduction

 The problem of estimating sparse eigenvectors has also been widely studied in the context of sparse PCA \cite{zou2006sparse, johnstone2009consistency,AminiWain09,BirnbaumSPCA13}.
 In these works, the principal eigenvector of the population covariance matrix is assumed to be sparse.
 The goal is to recover the principal eigenvector from the sample covariance matrix.
 This is distinct from the sketching problem considered here.

-Some inverse problems such as phase retrieval \cite{candes2013PhaseLift} and blind deconvolution \cite{ahmed2014blind} can be viewed as recovering a rank-1 signal matrix from linear measurements.
-The structure of the linear operator in these problems is constrained by the applications, whereas the operator in our setting can be designed flexibly.
+Some bilinear inverse problems such as phase retrieval \cite{candes2013PhaseLift} and blind deconvolution \cite{ahmed2014blind} can be linearized by lifting.
+That is, they can be reformulated into problems of recovering a rank-1 signal matrix from linear measurements.
+This is equivalent to low-rank matrix recovery in the rank-1 case, but is different for higher rank.
+Moreover, the structure of the linear operator in these problems is constrained by the applications, whereas the operator in our setting can be designed flexibly.